 The Copyright Act allows you to download 10% of the number of words in a published work in electronic form.
 However, many websites give either an implicit or explicit licence to download their materials:

 Download this document for ready-reference during your research.
 It includes a sample permission letter and a checklist as well as easy-to-read information on the copyright implications for higher degree research students and academic staff.

-The University's digital repository e-publications@bond contains theses and research outputs of Bond University academic staff.
+The University's digital repository Pure contains Bond University theses and research outputs of Bond University HDR students and academic staff.

 See also the NHMRC and ARC guide on Authorship below.